GSP Stadium

 The GSP Stadium (Στάδιο ΓΣΠ) is a football stadium in Strovolos, Nicosia District, Cyprus.
 Although small by international standards, it is the largest stadium in Cyprus, with a capacity of 22,859 and was opened in 1999.
-It serves as the home stadium for the 3 biggest football clubs of Nicosia APOEL, Olympiakos & Omonia.
+It serves as the home stadium for the 3 biggest football clubs of Nicosia Omonia, Olympiakos & APOEL.
 It is also the home stadium of the Cyprus national football team.
 A stadium under the same name, the old GSP Stadium, existed from 1902 until 1999 in the centre of Nicosia and had a capacity of 12,000.